janelia-cellmap/cellmap-segmentation-challenge/README.md

 ## Predict on test data

-Example scripts for predicting on test data are provided in the `examples` directory.
-The scripts are named `predict_2D.py` and `predict_3D.py`, respectively, and are annotated for clarity.
-You can run one such script by simply running the following on the command line:
+Example scripts for predicting on test data are also provided in the `examples` directory.
+The scripts are named `predict_2D.py` and `predict_3D.py`, respectively.
+You can use one such script by simply running the following on the command line:

 ```bash
 python predict_2D.py